OpenACC/openacc-best-practices-guide/02-Porting.markdown

 loop cannot be run in parallel.

 The first loop nest within the convergence loop calculates the new value for each element based on the current values of its neighbors.
-Notice that it's necessary to store this new value into a different array.
+Notice that it is necessary to store this new value into a different array.
 If each iteration stored the new value back into itself then a data dependency would exist between the data elements, as the order each element is calculated would affect the